Your browser is unsupported

 Black epiSTEMologies: https://www.blackepistemologies.com/

 Black epiSTEMologies is a multi-institutional collaborative research project seeking to develop theories, research methods and tools (e.g., qualitative protocols, quantitative instruments), and forms of knowledge that expand the field of STEM education’s conceptual understandings of and implications for racial equity in STEM for Black students.
-Black epiSTEMologies is funded by the National Science Foundation (EHR Racial Equity) and encompasses the following research awards:
+Black epiSTEMologies is funded by the Spencer Foundation and was previously funded by the National Science Foundation (EHR Racial Equity) and encompasses the following research awards:

 Re-Envisioning Culture Network: https://qubeshub.org/community/groups/recnetwork